krinkir/docs-opmanual_developer/book/opmanual_developer/40_hw_benchmarking/08_hw_bm_demo.md

 It then is reachable under `localhost:3000`
 ## Run the benchmark
+You need two terminals, another one to prepare the start of lane following as described in the output of the CLI.

 Now it is time to run the benchmark you can use the `dts`:

     laptop $ dts benchmark ![BOTNAME] -a ![YOUR_LOCAL_IP_ADDRESS]:5000

-If your API is not running online, enter the API URL.
+If your API is running online, enter the `API_URL` including the .

-You need two terminals, another one to prepare the start of lane following as described in the output of the CLI